ShenShan123/OpenACM/README.md

 DCIM_OPT/tcl/level2_opt.py/ Level-II sizing optimization for multiplier/SRAM
 openacm/optimization_algorithm/ Supported optimizers (MOEA/D, NSGA-II, SMAC, MOBO, etc.)
 ```
-After the two-level ACCO optimization completes, the selected **multiplier and SRAM designs**
-together with their generated **RTL and Liberty (.lib) files** are automatically exported to the
-corresponding directories under `DCIM/`.
-These optimized components are then used as inputs to
-the OpenROAD-based backend flow for final ASIC implementation.
 ---

 ## 🧩 ACCO Framework Diagram

 ![flow.png](./docs/flow.png)

 After the two-level ACCO optimization completes, the selected **multiplier and SRAM designs**
 together with their generated **RTL and Liberty (.lib) files** are automatically exported to the
 corresponding directories under `DCIM/`.
 These optimized components are then used as inputs to